AndyObtiva/puts_debuggerer/README.md

  => "[Hard Cover] Pragmatic Ruby Book - English Version"
 ```

 What if you would like to add a header for faster findability of groups of related pd statements?
-Just use the `header` option (or `h`):
+Just use the `header` option [shortcut: `h`]:

 ```ruby
 pd order_total, header: true